Wednesday, November 30, 2005Rent, he said 2.0

 I've never seen the stage production, and don't plan on seeing the film since nothing about it peaks my interst aside from Rosario Dawson whom I've recently decided is pretty happening.

 Favorite and best musical of all time has to be "Singin' In the Rain".
 Great songs, fun screwballish quality to the romance and genuinely entertaining dance numbers ... the only muscial I can watch and not be tempted to fast forward through the songs.
 But Buffy's "Once More With Feeling" is pretty great itself, though.
+Re: Christ Columbus being a hack — I like his two "Harry Potter" movies, as well "Home Alone" and even "Stepmom", but admit that better directors could have made them better movies.
+The fact that the two non-Columbus "Potter" movies are vastly superior to his own attest to this fact.

 His two "Harry Potter" movies are enjoyable, but for me, I like the costumes, sets, and John Williams' score.
 Columbus' slavish devotion to the books really hurt those movies, and you are right that the last two movies (though still not favorites of mine) are vastly superior.

+And "Home Alone" is a favorite too, but I enjoy it now more out of nostalgia than the actual quality of the movie.
 "Stepmom" I only vaguely remember, but like "Rent," it was very soap opera-ish to me.
 Though it had strong acting from the two female leads.
 And the scenes of the characters singing "Ain't No Mountain" earn it cool points in my book (see "Zathura" review).

 Ditto on most of that.
 Columbus will never be a director that I look forward to or whose career I will follow...
 But if the actors are on their game and the premise is strong, the movies can be watchable.
 Otherwise, you get "Mrs. Doubtfire".